nishanthi-ds/Whatsapp-chat-Emotion-Detection/README.md

 This project detects emotions in WhatsApp chat conversations using an LSTM-based deep learning model trained on a labeled emotion dataset.
 The solution includes both model development and deployment as a user-friendly Streamlit web app.

+The model is trained to classify messages into six emotions: Happy, Sad, Angry, Fear, Love and Surprise

 ---

 ## 1. Emotion Detection Model Pipeline